 Always Have a Backup Ready

 76% of WordPress users don’t use backups.
-That same survey found out that over 67% of WordPress users would pay $100+ to get their website back online in the case of a hack.
-This is the kind of insane shortsightedness we need to fight at every turn.
-You’ll never see an ice hockey goalie forget his helmet because there’s only a 2% chance of a puck hitting him in the face, right?
+This is the kind of insane shortsightedness you need to fight at every turn.
+You’ll never see an ice hockey goalie forget his helmet because there’s only a 2% chance of a ice cold, rock hard puck hitting him in the face off a slapshot and knocking his teeth out, right?
+2% is enough of a reason to take precaution when the end result could be devastating to your online business.

 It’s also the reason why we backup our client’s sites more than once per day.
-Handling backups for 70+ websites is a pain, so we built a backup plugin that’s easily controlled from the WordPress dashboard, no matter how many websites you have.
+Handling backups for 70+ websites is a pain, so we use a backup plugin that’s easily controlled from the WordPress dashboard.
 We recommend that our clients use a robust, incremental backup plugin for WordPress that uses very little web server resources, and stores it on a secure off-site location.
 We also recommend doing hourly backup cycles, so your website has a restore point every hour.
 This is also beneficial if your site was ever hacked.
-It enables you to identify and patch the security vulnerability more quickly than if you had no backup or backups running just once per week.
+It enables you to identify the point of entry and patch the security vulnerability more quickly than if you had no backup or backups running just once per week.

 Be Vigilant.
 Always.